 North of Varkala Beach is Papanasam beach which is famous as it is believed that a dip in these holy waters will wash away all your sins.
 A lot of Hindu’s come down here to perform annual rights for departed souls making this place religiously important as well.

-Odayam beach is another quiet beach located south of the cliff which is enroute Kappil where you’ll find many colourful boats lining the shore adding to the vibrance of the coast.
+Odayam beach is another quiet beach located south of the cliff which is en route Kappil where you’ll find many colourful boats lining the shore adding to the vibrancy of the coast.

 Local Sightseeing in Varkala

 If you’re up for some sightseeing, there are a few places to explore in Varkala.